Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 ```

 - `model_repository` is the root directory of the model repository.
 When starting Triton, you can specify it through the `--model-repository` option.
-- `fast_neural_style` is a model in repository.
-There can be multiple models in a repository, and each first-level subdirectory is a model.
-Here we only prepare the `fast_neural_style` model.
+- `fast_neural_style` is a model in the repository.
+There can be multiple models in a repository, and each first-level sub-directory is a model.
+Here we only have the `fast_neural_style` model.
-- The `1/model` directory is the model we saved earlier through `flow.save(graph, "1/model")`. `1` is the version number in it.
-There can be multiple model versions in a model directory agreed in Triton, and the folder name of the model version must be **pure number**.
-Under the model version folder, you need to place a folder named `model`, which saves model parameters and computation graphs.(!需要检查)
+- The `1/model` directory is the model we saved earlier through `flow.save(graph, "1/model")`. `1` is the version number.
+In Triton, there can be multiple model versions in a model directory, and the folder name of the model version must be **number**.
+Under the model version folder, you need to place a folder named `model`, which saves model parameters and computation graphs.
-- `config.pbtxt` is a plain text file used to configure the basic information of the model repository, we will introduce it in detail next.
+- `config.pbtxt` is a plain text file used to configure the basic information of the model repository, explained as follows.

 **Model repository configuration**

 `config.pbtxt` is a configuration file in protobuf text format.
-By writing this file, you can configure the information of model services, such as Specified hardware, input and output.
-The example content is as follows:
+By writing this file, you can configure model services, such as specified hardware, input, and output.
+The example is as follows:

 ```text
 name: "fast_neural_style"